danielkoenig1/2021-ws_do_dk/coursework.md

 ----

 Notes: What the exact content of coaching is, in what areas employees can drive change independently, and what values management exemplifies.
 Depends on various factors.
-How important the corporate culture is and what types of corporate cultures there are, Johnny will tell you in the following.
+How important the corporate culture is and what types of corporate cultures there are, Johnny will tell you in the following

 ---